 The second and fourth columns in Panels A and B present the results of estimating equation (2) using the simulated data.
 As seen in the table, the addition of the square of the financing deficit as an explanatory variable in the regression results in a test that can distinguish pecking order behavior from random financing.
-For the low debt capacity firms, the addition of the square of the financing deficit has two effects.
-First, the coefficient on the financing deficit increases substantially rising from 0.299 (column 1) to 0.422 (column 2).
+For the low debt capacity firms that follow the pecking order, the addition of the square of the financing deficit has two effects.
+First, the coefficient on the financing deficit increases substantially rising from 0.316 (column 1) to 0.538 (column 2).
 This indicates that, as constructed, smaller deficits are more likely to be filled using debt because smaller deficits are unlikely to violate the firm's debt capacity constraint.
-Second, the coefficient on the square of the deficit is negative and statistically significant, indicating a concave relation between net debt issues and the financial deficit.
-The concavity in this relationship arises because firms facing debt capacity constraints fill larger deficits with issues of equity.2
+Second, the coefficient on the square of the deficit is -0.226 and is statistically significant, indicating a concave relation between net debt issues and the financing deficit.
+The concavity in this relationship arises because firms facing debt capacity constraints fill larger deficits with issues of equity.2 When firms follow random financing, the addition of the squared deficit has little effect on the results obtained using the basic Shyam-Sunder and Myers specification in equation (1).

 For the firms with high levels of debt capacity (column 4) the addition of the square of the financing deficit has almost no impact.
-The coefficient on the financing deficit does not change appreciably and the coefficient on the square of the deficit, while negative is not significantly different from zero.
+The coefficient on the financing deficit does not change appreciably and the coefficient on the square of the deficit, while negative is economically small and is not significantly different from zero.
 For firms with high debt capacities, both small and large deficits tend to be filled using debt issues.

-Finally, we note that the coefficient on the squared deficit can also discriminate pecking order behavior from two other financing alternatives described by Chirinko and Singha (2000).
+Finally, note that the coefficient on the squared deficit can also discriminate pecking order behavior from two other financing alternatives described by Chirinko and Singha (2000).
 First, if the financing hierarchy is reversed, such that small financing deficits are filled using equity and large deficits are filled with debt, then the relationship between debt issues and the financing deficit will be convex and the coefficient on the square of the financing deficit will be positive.
 Second, if the firm always issues debt and equity in fixed proportions, then the size of the deficit does not affect financing and the coefficient on the square of the deficit will be zero.